eigan/mediasort/README.md

                         :original
                         :ext
                         :name

+                    Exif is mostly used if available

---recursive, -r     Also move files in sub directories --only              Only files with the given extensions
+-r, --recursive     Look for files recursively in source --only              Only files with the given extensions
                     Example: --only="jpg,gif"

---link              Use hardlink instead of moving
+--link              Create hardlink instead of moving

 -v                  Show additional information
 -n                  Disable interaction (Will autoconfirm)